VeniceUnleashed/VU-Docs/content/general/args.md

 > `-username <username> -password <password>`

 Logs you in to your VU account using the specified VU credentials.

+---

+> `-disableUiHwAcceleration`

+Force hardware acceleration for the WebUI off, falling back to software rendering.
+You can try this if you get a black loading screen when launching VU.
+Keep in mind that this will degrade your experience and your performance.
+This is enabled by default on unsupported operating systems.

+---

 ## Server arguments